What Handle Monitoring Actually Does

 - Abandoned brand handles.
 Defunct startups, shut-down podcasts, and discontinued products often leave handles intact for years.
 When the original team eventually does account cleanup, the handle drops.

 - Recently changed handles.
-If a creator just rebranded, their old handle may have just been released.
-NameSniper has caught dozens of these for users who set the watch in time.
+If a creator just rebranded, their old handle may have just been released — or be sitting in a platform hold period.
+Renames are the fastest-moving drop stream; set the watch immediately.

 - Recently created accounts that violated TOS.
 Spam handles, ban-evading accounts, and scrapers tend to get terminated within weeks.
 Watch the handle and you frequently get a release window.